Shadowblazen/dynamodb-wrapper/README.md

     - `options.groupDelayMs` (number) - the delay between individual requests.
 Overrides the configuration property of the same name in the constructor.
 Defaults to 100 ms.
 - `scan(params, options)` - Fetches all pages of data from a DynamoDB scan, making multiple requests and aggregating responses when necessary.
     - `options.groupDelayMs` (number) - the delay between individual requests.
 Overrides the configuration property of the same name in the constructor.
 Defaults to 100 ms.
-- `batchWriteItem(params, options)` - Writes or deletes large collections of items in a single DynamoDB table, batching items and making multiple requests when necessary.
+- `batchWriteItem(params, options)` - Writes or deletes large collections of items in multiple DynamoDB tables, batching items and making multiple requests when necessary.
+    - `options` is a mapping of table names to option hashes.
+Each option hash may have the following properties:
-    - `options.groupDelayMs` (number) - the delay between individual requests.
+        - `groupDelayMs` (number) - the delay between individual requests.
 Overrides the configuration property of the same name in the constructor.
 Defaults to 100 ms.
-    - `options.partitionStrategy` (string) - strategy to use when partitioning the write requests array:
+        - `partitionStrategy` (string) - strategy to use when partitioning the write requests array.
+Possible values: *EqualItemCount* or *EvenlyDistributedGroupWCU*.
-        - `'EqualItemCount'` - creates groups with an equal number of items.
-        - `'EvenlyDistributedGroupWCU'` - creates groups with equalized total WCU, allowing for variable item counts.
-    - `options.targetItemCount` (number) - the number of items to put in each group when using the *EqualItemCount* partition strategy.
+        - `targetItemCount` (number) - the number of items to put in each group when using the *EqualItemCount* partition strategy.
-    - `options.targetGroupWCU` (number) - the size threshold (in WriteCapacityUnits) of each group when using the *EvenlyDistributedGroupWCU* partition strategy.
+        - `targetGroupWCU` (number) - the size threshold (in WriteCapacityUnits) of each group when using the *EvenlyDistributedGroupWCU* partition strategy.

 ## Roadmap